MicrosoftDocs/winrt-api/windows.ui.composition/compositor_createrectangleclip_358325676.md

 ### -param left

-The length of the left edge.
+The offset of the left edge from the left of the visual, in pixels.

 ### -param top

-The length of the top edge.
+The offset of the top edge from the top of the visual, in pixels.

 ### -param right

-The length of the right edge.
+The offset of the right edge from the right of the visual, in pixels.

 ### -param bottom

-The length of the bottom edge.
+The offset of the bottom edge from the bottom of the visual, in pixels.

 ## -returns